 I mean:

-You’re a busy individual and you only have so much time to spend in various Italy points of interest.
+You’re a busy individual and you only have so much time to decide where to go in Italy.

 Well: